frapanico/sdn-dos-mitigation/README.md

 *   **Modular Architecture:** Refactored the controller into distinct, lightweight threads for monitoring, decision-making, and enforcement, communicating via queues for improved maintainability.
 *   **External Rule Management:** Enabled dynamic definition and application of blocking rules through an external JSON file, allowing administrators to update policies without controller restarts.
 In essence, the project transformed a rigid DoS defense into an intelligent, granular, and flexible system, enhancing network resilience and administrative control.

+## Accessing the code
+If you are a recruiter or a developer interested in viewing the source code, please open an issue in this repository with your request.
+I will provide access after reviewing it.